Relational Long Short-Term Memory for Video Action Recognition: Introduction

 \textbf{Long-term trajectory features:} Similarly, some actions depend on long-term object trajectories which are defined by appearance and motion jointly.
 For the ``Golf Swing'' class in the UCF-101 dataset, a longer optical flow snippet of the video clip composed of the long-term motion of the arm and golf club is required to correctly classify the action.

 \textbf{Object interaction features:} Multi-object based actions are frequently observed and entails modeling of object interactions.
 For the ``Frisbee Catch'' class in the UCF-101 dataset, the interaction of the Frisbee moving between 2 persons is required to correctly classify the action.
+Note that this category of features can be further divided into object interactions \textit{across space} and \textit{across time}, but exploring specific scenarios where they are applicable in an isolated fashion becomes harder.

 Clearly, key features stated above do not present themselves in a mutually exclusive form in popular benchmark datasets; appearance features would be useful regardless of whether the action possessed interactions between objects.
 Nevertheless, one popular approach that has brought recent success to modeling these features is that of signal decomposition.
 Inspired by the discovery that the Human Visual System has separate processing pathways for different types of signals such as fast and slow motion~\cite{kaiser1996human}, researchers have employed multi-stream architectures to process each of these features separately.
 This paper is also motivated by the idea of signal decomposition.